Viniel/Eighty-Six/README.md

 # Eighty-Six

-Eighty-Six is a really good anime hahahaha
+Eighty-Six is a really good anime!